 Also of interest is that Redding has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.73% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Redding telecommute to their jobs.
+Overall, about 13.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Redding is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Redding is a great place for families with children to consider.
+First of all, many other families with children live here, making Redding a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Redding has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Redding’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Despite being a small town, Redding has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Redding home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Redding residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Redding include Italian, German, English, and French .
+The greatest number of Redding residents report their race to be White, followed by Asian.
+Important ancestries of people in Redding include Irish, German, Italian, English, and Polish.

 The most common language spoken in Redding is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.